Nth-iteration-labs/streamingbandit-ui/README.md

 ## Browser compatibility

-StreamingBandit Client should be compatible with the following browsers:
+StreamingBandit Client is compatible with the following browsers:

 | Desktop | Mobile |
 |-----------------------|---------------------------|